tskit-dev/tsinfer/docs/tutorial.rst

 it is also possible to mark explicitly a site as not-for-inference when calling ``add_site``, e.g. if the ancestral state designated for the site is questionable.

-Once we have stored our data in a :class:`.SampleData` object, we can easily infer a tree sequence using the Python API:
+Once we have stored our data in a :class:`.SampleData` object, we can easily infer a :ref:`tree sequence<sec_python_api_trees_and_tree_sequences>` using the Python
+API:

 .. code-block:: python

     inferred_ts = tsinfer.infer(sample_data)

-And that's it: we now have a fully functional msprime TreeSequence object that we can interrogate in the usual ways.
+And that's it: we now have a fully functional :class:`tskit.TreeSequence` object that we can interrogate in the usual ways.
 For example, we can look at the inferred topology and the stored haplotypes:

 .. code-block:: python